jacksonh1/slim_conservation_scoring/README.md

 This work was supported by the National Institutes of Health under Award Number R35GM149227.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

-**this is a Work in progress**

-- todo:
-  - Improve explanation of the output of the pipeline
-    - advertise the outputs at the top of the readme so that people know why they'd want to use the tools
-    - screenshots
-  - fix links in excel
-  - add references
-    - disorder matrix
-    - iupred
-    - capra/singh
-  - annotate msa's with organism names
-  - Trim unused src code

 # Table of Contents
 - [Table of Contents](#table-of-contents)
 - [motif conservation in disordered regions](#motif-conservation-in-disordered-regions)